 New text and revisions are being proposed to clarify what areas are not covered by the wiring and protection methods of Article 517, Part II for health care facilities.
 Text is being planned to clearly indicate that areas used exclusively for intramuscular injections (immunizations), psychiatry and psychotherapy, alternative medicine, and optometry are areas not applicable to Part II of Article 517.
 If an area of a health care facility must comply with Part II of Article 517, the wiring method must consist of a metal raceway system or a cable having a metallic armor or sheath assembly that qualifies as an equipment grounding conductor in accordance with 250.118 and an insulated copper equipment grounding conductor.
 This is sometimes referred to as a “redundant” equipment grounding system.

-With varied interpretation, there was a need to provide additional clarification as to when the more restrictive wiring methods in Part II are applicable and when they are not.
+With varied interpretations, there was a need to provide additional clarification as to when the more restrictive wiring methods in Part II are applicable and when they are not.
 As an example, some AHJs were requiring pharmacies that give flu shots to comply with Part II of Article 517.
 Shock hazards are greatly reduced with no invasive procedures performed and no electro-medical equipment connected to the body or patient.
 (See Photo 1.)

 Article 545 Manufactured Buildings and Relocatable Structures